 My daddy could sell ‘ice to an Eskimo’, or so I was told.
-Growing up, I remember my daddy was a jovial person.
-He laughed more than any human I have still yet to meet, and he always donned a smile that extended across his entire face.
-I would trace the deep crevices that had cratered in a sunburst pattern from his eyes at only 35.
+I remember my daddy as a jovial person, he laughed more often and heartier than any human I have still yet to meet.
+I remember tracing the deep sunburst craters that fanned out from the corners of his eyes at only 35.
 He was my love, my hero, and held all my admiration.
 I asked him to marry me over and over again.
 Call it childhood instinct, but I knew our time together would be short.

 “He died doing what made him happy.”